-AMD RDNA 3, a new architecture for AMD's graphics processors, is said to be heading our way and we've rounded up everything we know about a potential release date, plus, what price and performance they could be bringing with it.
+AMD RDNA 3, a new architecture for AMD's graphics processors, has arrived and we've rounded up everything we know about the release date, plus what price and performance they bring with it.

 AMD RDNA 3 is certainly a huge topic of discussion, alongside all things AMD Radeon RX 7000.

-Alongside these recent announcements from AMD, here are some further nuggets of information to go on that leave us even more hungry for their release, so let's take a look at everything we know so far.
+Alongside these recent announcements from AMD, here are some further nuggets of information that left us even more hungry for their release, so let's take a look at everything we discovered before they officially launched.

 AMD RDNA 3 Release Date

 AMD's brand new premiere livestream confirmed not only that 4 new RX 7000 GPUs are going to be available from September 27th, but also that RDNA 3 will be launched later this year.

 We eventually had some further official confirmation, as Scott Herkelman, the SVP and GM of AMD tweeted that November 3rd would be the official announcement date for RDNA 3.

 Indeed a livestream did take place announcing the release date for their first RDNA 3 graphics cards: the RX7900 XTX and RX7900XT.
 Both cards have now officially been released, as of the 13th of December.